magento/devdocs/src/cloud/project/privatelink-service.md

 -  You cannot establish SSH connections using PrivateLink.
 For SSH, use the Magento SSH capabilities.
 See [Enable SSH keys][].
 -  Magento support does not cover troubleshooting AWS PrivateLink issues beyond initial enablement.
 -  Customers are responsible for costs associated with managing their own VPC.
--  You cannot use the HTTPS protocol (port 443) to connect to Magento Commerce over PrivateLink.
+-  You cannot use the HTTPS protocol (port 443) to connect to {{ site.data.var.ece }} over PrivateLink.
 -  PrivateDNS is not available.

 ## PrivateLink connection types